 Oregano is another one of those potent natural antibiotics that only works in high concentrations.

-You’d have to eat a massive amount of oregano to fight an infection!
+You’d have to eat a massive amount of oregano to fight infection!
 Thus, you must make a tincture or oil extraction of oregano.

 - How to Use: Oil or tincture; drinking oregano tea will only have mild benefits; may burn if applied externally